horga83/shellChatGPT/README.md

 ## Distinct Features

+- Run as *single* or *multi-turn*.
+- *Text editor interface*, and single and multiline prompters.
-- In chat mode, chat commands run with *operator* `!` or `/`, such as `!new` to start new session, `!temp 0.9` to set temperature, `!max 2048` to set max tokens, `!log ~/chat.log` to set a readable chat log, and so on.
+- Run chat commands with _operator_ `!` or `/`, such as `!new` to start new session, and `!temp 0.9` to set temperature.
-- In chat mode, edit history entries with command `!hist`, delete or comment them out with `#` to update context on the run.
+- In chat mode, edit live history entries with command `!hist`.
-- In chat mode, end a line with a backslash to type in a new line.
+- In chat mode, append a backslash `\\` operator at the end of the line to start _multiline input_, or set it by defaults with `option -u`.
-- Add operator forward slash `/` to the end of prompt (as last character) to trigger completions *preview mode*.
+- Add operator forward slash `/` to the end of prompt to trigger completions *preview mode*.
 - One can regenerate a response typing in a new prompt a single slash `/`.
 - Set or search prompts from [awesome-chatgpt-prompts](https://github.com/f/awesome-chatgpt-prompts) with `-S /prompt_name`
 - Set clipboard with the latest response with `option -o`.